 Clearing up is the process whereby Awakeness begins to embody us, not the other way around.
 It isn’t about clearing a non-existent Fred up, it’s about clearing the patterns of Fredness out.
-And to clear our character out of a given unit takes real dedication.
+In order to clear our character out of a given unit it takes real dedication.
 It’s not a “paying your dues” situation, or about earning anything.
 The truth is far more direct and practical than either of those.
 Here it is:

 It worked for Maharaj.
 It worked for me.
 Does it sound crazy?
 Doesn’t matter.
 It’s still what you gotta do.

 You say there’s no one there to do it?
 Fine.
 Get the thing that feels like you to help You.
 Get the unit to do things it’s not keen on doing.
 See the rub already?

 Everyone wants to wake up, but I find that very few truly want to clear up.
 I was the same way—I get it.